elm-tooling/elm-tooling-cli/README.md

 **Required**

 A list of file paths, to the entrypoints of the project.
-Compiling all the entrypoints (and the files they import) should produce all compilation errors of the project.
+Compiling all the entrypoints (and the files they import) should produce all compilation errors of the project.\*

 File paths are always relative to the directory containing the `elm-tooling.json` file.

 File paths must start with `./` to make it clear that they are relative.

-File paths must use `/` as the directory separator. `\` is not a valid directory separator\*.
+File paths must use `/` as the directory separator. `\` is not a valid directory separator\†.
 Programs consuming file paths must convert `/` to `\` on Windows if needed.

 The array must **not** be empty.

+(\*) Excluding tests.
+I guess you could compile every .elm file (recursively?) in `tests/`.
+Or maybe it’s easier to just run the tests?

-(\*) I think it’s good to avoid the backslash, since it’s used for escaping in JSON.
+(\†) I think it’s good to avoid the backslash, since it’s used for escaping in JSON.

 ### binaries